SurfaceJS/surface/packages/web-router/readme.md

 ```

 By default, the router lookups by `<router-outlet>` element where it outputs the resolved component.
-This can overrided at configuration level passing the `selector` option.
+This can override at configuration level passing the `selector` option.

 ```ts
 import HTMLXElement               from "@surface/htmlx-element";